-Here’s what you can do to translate these use cases into reality:
+And here's how you can translate these into reality:

-- Connect your chatbot with the CRM platform.
+- Connect your chatbot with your CRM platform

-- Set up an automated message requesting the prospect’s email address before the conversation starts.
-It’s an effective way to generate leads.
+- Set up an automated message requesting the prospect’s email address before the conversation starts

 Out of 100 people who have added something to their cart, 70 will leave your site without making a purchase.